Kilimanjaro Climbing Routes

 Rongai is also the only route that passes by Mawenzi, one of the three volcanic cones of Kilimanjaro and the third highest peak in Africa.
 The way back lies through Marangu, and thus you will be able to see both sides of the mountain.

-Though six and seven-day programs are available, a longer option is recommended for better acclimatization transition.
+Though six and seven-day programs are available for the Rongai route itinerary, a longer option is recommended for better acclimatization transition.

 The second most popular option among the climbers is the Machame route, also known as “the Whiskey Route”.
 This route offers a wide variety of views, landscapes and experiences.
 The starting point of the route, Machame Gate, is only a 20-minute drive from Aishi Machame Hotel.
 Located on the southern slope of Mt Kilimanjaro, Machame Gate will lead you to the top of Kilimanjaro along the exciting footpath which starts at the tropical forest, then runs through all the climate zones and finishes with the Arctic desert in the summit area.